 Why?
 We could name various reasons, but the main one is YOU.

-Yes, polystyrene foam is non r4ecycable or biodegradable, which makes it….
-Well, not great for the environment, and anything bad for the environment is bad for you.
-As we have mentioned before, we only have one planet, and if we don’t care of it, where will we live?
+Yes, polystyrene foam is non-recyclable or biodegradable, which makes it really bad for the environment, and anything bad for the environment is bad for you.
+We only have one planet and if we don’t care about it, where will we live?
 What will we eat?

 - As of 2021, these U.S. states have passed legislation to ban polystyrene foam: